bosun-monitor/bosun/docs/system_configuration.md

 Example: `MaxRenderedTemplateAge = 30 # retain old templates for only 30 days`

+### MaxClosedIncidentAge
+If set, Bosun will automatically delete closed incidents from its data store.
+It will remove incidents and references to those incidents, which ended beyond this time (in days).

+Example: `MaxClosedIncidentAge = 180 # retain closed incidents for 180 days`

 ### TimeAndDate
 Used to configure time zones that will be linked to in Bosun's dashboard.
 It is an array of timeanddate.com zones (the page that gets